 I might spend the rest of my life trying to recall that virgin trip’s joyous delirium.
 It was a whirlwind tour of iconic sites in Tokyo, Kyoto and Osaka.
 But during my next two trips, I started to discover Japan’s smaller everyday charms…

 Like flowers pushing up through pavement cracks, beauty always finds a way, even in concrete cities.
-Eons ago, the Japanese composed music to the chirps of their pet crickets, built platforms to hold moon-viewing parties and wrote poetry on paper slips to place in sake cups floating by in a stream.
+Eons ago, the Japanese composed music to the chirps of their pet crickets, built platforms to hold moon-viewing parties and wrote poetry as sake in ceremonial cups floated by in streams.
 Today, festivals and rituals still honour rarefied elegance from millennia past.

 Does kawaii create pockets of happiness in tough, urban environments?
 You can run but you can’t hide from cute culture in Japan.
 Since ancient times, this has been a land of multiple gods from nature and the animal kingdom.
 Perhaps one takes the form of a giant teddy bear in the sky, riding a unicorn, shooting pastel confetti from a spray gun over the entire nation.

 Culinary perfection is served with a side of theatre.
 Even B-grade laneway joints stun the world’s best chefs.
 I once winced over tsukemono pickles and feared oden with its parts resembling alien tentacles.
 Now I down them like candy.
 My tastes sit somewhere between sushi and ramen and not quite game for grilled chicken offal and fermented squid guts.